SatelliteQE/betelgeuse/docs/index.rst

 Using the example above, Betelgeuse will recognize that there are 2 test cases available, and the following attributes will be derived:

-* Name: this attribute will be derived from the name of the test method itself
+* Name: this attribute will be derived from the name of the test method itself:

       - test_positive_create_user
       - test_positive_create_car